Call Today! Free Immediate Response 818-781-1570

 Of course, details matter, and the charges and circumstances of the case will dictate how the case proceeds.
 Convincing a prosecutor to reduce the charges or dismiss the case might be possible.

-If your criminal lawyer and prosecutor can't agree on settling the case, then it will have to proceed to trial.
+If your criminal lawyer and the prosecutor cannot agree on settling the case, it will proceed to trial.

 Preliminary Hearing